Microbial community and hemorrhoids

 In addition to functional measures, local care and regeneration of the mucosa play an important role.
 Conventional medical products are used here.

-CANNEFF® SUP suppositories with CBD and hyaluronic acid are used supportively to moisturize, protect, and promote the regeneration of the rectal mucosa.
+CANNEFF® SUP Suppositories with CBD and Hyaluronic Acid are used supportively to moisturize, protect, and promote the regeneration of the rectal mucosa.
 Hyaluronic acid helps bind moisture, while CBD has anti-inflammatory properties.
 The application is local and complements dietary and lifestyle measures without replacing them.

 4. Lifestyle as a Stabilizing Factor